microsoft/api-guidelines/azure/Guidelines.md

 ### Start with your API definition
 Understanding how your service will be used and defining its model and interaction patterns--its API--should be one of the earliest activities a service team undertakes.
 It should be reflect the naming decisions and make it easy for developers to implement your hero scenarios.
-:white_check_mark: **DO** provide an [OpenAPI Definition] (with [autorest extensions](https://github.com/Azure/autorest/blob/master/docs/extensions/readme.md)) that describes their service.
+:white_check_mark: **DO** provide an [OpenAPI Definition] (with [autorest extensions](https://github.com/Azure/autorest/blob/master/docs/extensions/readme.md)) that describes the service.
 The OpenAPI Specification is a key element of the Azure SDK plan and essential to improving the documentation, usability and discoverability of services.

 :ballot_box_with_check: **YOU SHOULD** describe their services using ADL *[LINK TO ADL HERE]*.

 :ballot_box_with_check: **YOU SHOULD** use ADL to generate the required OpenAPI Definition.

 ### Use previews to iterate
- Before releasing your API, plan to invest significant design effort, get customer feedback, & iterate through multiple previews.
+ Before releasing your API plan to invest significant design effort, get customer feedback, & iterate through multiple preview releases.
 This is especially important for V1 as it establishes the abstractions and patterns that developers will use to interact with your service.

-:ballot_box_with_check: **YOU SHOULD**  release and evaluate a minimum of 2 preview versions prior to the first GA release.
+:ballot_box_with_check: **YOU SHOULD**  write and test hypotheses about how your customers will use the API. :ballot_box_with_check: **YOU SHOULD**  release and evaluate a minimum of 2 preview versions prior to the first GA release.
 :ballot_box_with_check: **YOU SHOULD**  identify key scenarios or design decisions in your API that you want to test with customers, and ask customers for feedback and to share relevant code samples.
 :ballot_box_with_check: **YOU SHOULD**  consider doing a *code with* exercise in which you actively develop with the customer, observing and learning from their API usage.
 :ballot_box_with_check: **YOU SHOULD**  capture what you have learned during the preview stage and share these findings with your team and with the API Stewardship Board.

 ### Avoid surprises
 A major inhibitor to adoption and usage is when an API behaves in an unexpected way.
 Often, these are subtle design decisions that seem benign at the time, but end up introducing significant downstream friction for developers.

 :ballot_box_with_check: **YOU SHOULD** avoid polymorphism, especially in the response.
 An endpoint __SHOULD__ work with a single type to avoid problems during SDK creation.

-:ballot_box_with_check: **YOU SHOULD** make Collections easy to work with.
+:ballot_box_with_check: **YOU SHOULD** make [Collections](#Collections) easy to work with.
 Collections are a common source of review comments.
 It is important to handle them in a consistent manner within your service.

 :ballot_box_with_check: **YOU SHOULD** return a homogeneous collection (single type).
 Do not return heterogeneous collections unless there is a really good reason to do so.
 If you feel heterogeneous collections are required, discuss the requirement with an API reviewer prior to implementation.

 :ballot_box_with_check: **YOU SHOULD** support server-side paging, even if your resource does not currently need paging.
 This avoids a breaking change when your service expands.

 ### Design for Change Resiliancy
 As you build out your service and API, there are a number of decisions that can be made up front that add resiliency to client implementations.
 Addressing these as early as possible will help you iterate faster and avoid breaking changes.